memo/ofxMSALividOhmRGB/README.md

 Introduction
 ------------
-A simple C++ class to manage and organize the midi config of a [Livid Ohm64/RGB midi controller](http://lividinstruments.com/hardware_ohmrgb.php)
+A simple C++ class to manage and organize the midi config of a [Livid Ohm64/RGB midi controller](http://lividinstruments.com/hardware_ohmrgb.php).
-The example is a ohmRGB simulator (sends all relevant midi data, updates color LEDs when midi received)
+The example is an ohmRGB simulator (sends all relevant midi data, updates color LEDs when midi received)

 Licence
 -------